-In Adelaide, I pay 36 cents for grid electricity and get 14 cents for exported solar energy.
-This means self-consumed solar power is more than twice as valuable as exported solar electricity.
+In Adelaide, I pay anywhere from 13 cents to 39 cents for grid electricity depending on the time of the day, and get 6 cents for exported solar energy.
+This means my self-consumed solar power is at least more than twice as valuable as exported solar electricity.